stcorp/harp/doc/harpmerge.rst

               -o, --options <option list>
                   List of options to pass to the ingestion module.
-                  Only applicable of an input product is not in HARP format.
+                  Only applicable if an input product is not in HARP format.
                   Options are separated by semi-colons.
 Each option consists of an <option name>=<value> pair.
 An option list needs to be provided as a single expression.